CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

   )
 {% endhighlight %}

-To make it interactive, we need to convert it to:
+To make it responsive to user interaction, we can remove the example of Chad, and convert it to use [mustache templates](https://github.com/janl/mustache.js/) on the variable country:

 {% highlight html %}
 <style type="text/sql" id="sql">